Puppet-Finland/puppet-puppetmaster/README.md

     $ vagrant ssh puppetserver-bionic-aws
     $ vagrant destroy puppetserver-bionic-aws

+To run automated tests against an AWS instance use:

+    $ cd vagrant
+    $ AWS_AMI=<ami-id> ./run_aws_tests.sh

+The log files are written to vagrant/test/logs.

 ## Creating deb/rpm packages

 Creating Debian and RPM packages is straightforward with the Debian 9 -based packager VM: